 Upgrade-Insecure-Requests

-The HTTP Upgrade-Insecure-Requests request header signals the server the client prefers encrypted responses and supports automatic upgrading of insecure resource URLs.
+Sites migrating to HTTPS often have hardcoded HTTP URLs embedded in page sources.
+The Upgrade-Insecure-Requests request header signals the server that the client supports automatic upgrading of insecure resource URLs to their HTTPS equivalents.

 Usage